Louis de Geofroy: Career

 In 1860, Geofroy became the first secretary of the French legation in Washington, D.C., briefly replacing Henri Mercier when he took leave to visit Niagara Falls at the invitation of U.S. Secretary of State William Seward.
 In May 1862, Geofroy went to Athens returning to Washington in late 1863 as first-class secretary and chargé d'affaires.
 After the French minister left, "he handled routine business while waiting for Mercier's replacement to arrive in Washington."

 Just "a few days before the outbreak of war between France and Prussia, he was appointed envoy extraordinary and minister plenipotentiary to China.
 He served as the French minister to China from 1872 to 1875.
 After his service in China, he served in Tokyo as chargé d'affaires in Japan as successor to Ange-Guillaume de St Quentin.

 In 1880, Goefroy became chairman of the French and American Claims Commission for Civil War Compensation before retiring in 1883.
 He was made a Commandeur de la Légion d'honneur.

 Personal life

 Geofroy was married to Catherine Shedden Riggs (1842–1881), a daughter of American banker George Washington Riggs of the Riggs National Bank.
-Among Catherine's siblings were sister, Cecilia (the wife of British diplomat Sir Henry Howard) and brother T. Lawrason Riggs, a prominent Catholic priest who was the first Catholic chaplain of Yale University.
+Among Catherine's siblings were sister, Cecilia (the wife of British diplomat Sir Henry Howard) and nephew T. Lawrason Riggs, a prominent Catholic priest who was the first Catholic chaplain of Yale University.
 Together, they were the parents of five sons: